MileHacker Logo

 First Aid Kit & Medications

 A well-stocked personal health kit is important, particularly where specific medications or hygiene products are hard to find.
 A compact Travel first aid kit is a good starting point.
 Keep medications in original packaging with distinct labels.
-Carry prescription copies and physician's notes for controlled substances.
+Carry prescription copies and doctor's notes for controlled substances.

 Essential Contents